ThienLuong1101/PAXOS_System/README.md

 ### HOW TO RUN

 javac *.java

-java Main.java n //where n is the number of test case from 1 to 10
+java Main.java n (where n is the number of test case from 1 to 10)

-Ex: java Main.java 1 //run test case 1
+Ex: java Main.java 1 (run test case 1)

 ## Note:
 Propose values are unique